 On 30th October 1918, the first Lord Cowdray made a gift to provide a permanent building to house the Royal Air Force Club; and by the middle of 1919 the buildings, which make up the present Club, were acquired.
 The Piccadilly frontage was originally the Ladies’ Lyceum Club and was built in the 1800s, whilst the rear half, facing Old Park Lane, was stables.
 Between 1919 and 1921 extensive reconstruction took place, largely financed by Lord Cowdray.

-The Founding of the Royal Air Force Club
+Lord Cowdray & the Founding of the Club

 The Club was formally founded in 1918 at 13 Bruton St as the Royal Flying Corps Club.
 On 17th December 1921, the Royal Flying Corps Club premises in Bruton Street, London W1, were formally closed.
 Existing members were invited to make use of the Stratford Club in Stratford Place, in conjunction with the bedrooms (but not the public rooms) of the new RAF Club.

 On 2nd January 1922, the Club was fully opened to members although it was not officially opened by HRH The Duke of York until 24th February 1922.
 On 12th March 1922, the Club was visited by Their Majesties King George V and Queen Mary.
-This association with the Royal Family continues to this day, Her Majesty Queen Elizabeth II being the Club's Patron.
+This association with the Royal Family continues to this day, Her Majesty Queen being the Club's Patron since 1952.

 The Post War Years